Registration Dossier

 HISTOPATHOLOGY: NON-NEOPLASTIC

-In females there was no evidence of histopathology in any organ at any dose level.
-Specifically, there was no evidence of histopathological changes to the clitoris, ovaries, uterus, epididymis, preputial gland, seminal vesicles, and testes for any of the control or test groups of animals.
+Histopathological examination of male and female mice exposed to atmospheres of ≥100 ppm of α-pinene revealed evidence of hyperplasia of the transitional epithelium of the urinary bladder.
+However, there was no evidence of histopathological changes to the clitoris, ovaries, uterus, epididymis, preputial gland, seminal vesicles, and testes any of the control or test groups of animals.

-α-pinene exposure by inhalation exhibits the potential to be a reproductive toxicant in male rats, but not in female rats.
+Therefore, α-pinene exposure via inhalation exhibits the potential to be a reproductive toxicant in male mice, but not in female mice

 Effect levels